w3c/guide/tools/new-group.md

 ```

-## 7. Chairs and Team Contacts {#chairs-and-tcs}
+## 7. Chairs and Staff Contacts {#chairs-and-tcs}

-The Team must ensure that Chairs and Team Contacts are appropriately identified in the [Group pages](https://www.w3.org/groups/) (Team should use the [admin](https://www.w3.org/admin/) interface to do so).
-Chairs and Team Contacts may want to schedule a regular (weekly, bi-weekly, monthly, quaterly?) meeting to sync-up and track group progress.
+The Team must ensure that Chairs and Staff Contacts are appropriately identified in the [Group pages](https://www.w3.org/groups/) (Team should use the [admin](https://www.w3.org/admin/) interface to do so).
+Chairs and Staff Contacts may want to schedule a regular (weekly, bi-weekly, monthly, quaterly?) meeting to sync-up and track group progress.

-Team Contacts should ensure that new Chairs get appropriate onboarding, including from the W3C Project Management Lead.
+Staff Contacts should ensure that new Chairs get appropriate onboarding, including from the W3C Project Management Lead.

 See also: